 I am wondering about air dispersion models.
 What is the Principle of air Quality Modeling.
 I am a student of M.Sc.
 Environmental Science from Devi …

-Consultants in air quality use computers in meteorology to conduct dispersion modelling amongst other things.
-This modelling predicts the distribution and resulting ground level concentrations of contaminants emanating from stacks and other sources of industrial air pollution.
-We use models with names such as CALPUFF and AERMOD.
+Among other things, air quality consultants use computers in meteorology to conduct dispersion modelling.
+The model predicts the distribution and ground level concentrations of contaminants coming from stacks and other industrial sources.
+Models such as CALPUFF and AERMOD are used.

 Search this site for more information now.